flexera-public/policy_templates/compliance/google/unlabeled_resources/README.md

 ## What it does

-Find all Google cloud resources missing any of the user provided labels with the option to update the resources with the missing tags.
+Find all Google cloud resources(disks, images, instances, snapshots, buckets, vpnGateways) missing any of the user provided labels with the option to update the resources with the missing tags.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
-- *List of labels* - list of labels to find resources which are not labels by given inputs.
+- *List of labels* - List of labels to find resources which are not labels by given inputs.

 ## Policy Actions